OpenPhysicsNotes/openphysicsnotes/content/study_plans/df.unipi/courses/QM/wavefunction/index.md

 Circular polarization can be described with, for example, $\mathbf{\epsilon^1} = \frac{1}{\sqrt{2}}(1, i, 0)$.

-In Q.M. light is a flux of photons and their polarization is due to two possible quantum states of a photon of gievn momentum (i.e. given wavelenght and direction of propagation).
+In Q.M. light is a flux of photons and their polarization is due to two possible quantum states of a photon of given momentum (i.e. given wavelength and direction of propagation).

 ::: todo
 continua...